Shiritai/xv6-ntu-mp/doc/mp2-spec.md

 The diagram above illustrates the state transition of a free slab before and after an object allocation.
 After allocation, the slab transitions into a partially used state.

+In the function signature of `kmem_cache_free`, where only `struct kmem_cache *cache` and the core object pointer `void *obj` are provided, determining which `struct slab` the given `obj` belongs to is a critical design challenge.
+Consider what design approaches or techniques can be used to map `obj` to its corresponding `slab`.

 #### `struct kmem_cache`

 - **Manages all slabs containing the same type of core object**, ensuring efficient memory allocation and deallocation.